mokunet

 Two people, one system, different views.

-When you subscribe to Mokunet, a short onboarding interview assigns your profile type based on your primary work.
-Combined with your moku affiliation, this determines which zones, features, and governance relationships the system surfaces for you.
-The spatial backbone contains everything — your role decides which layers matter to you.
+When you join Mokunet, a short onboarding conversation sets your role based on the work you do.
+Together with your moku, that shapes which places, features, and connections the system shows you.
+The shared map holds everything — your role decides which parts matter to you.

-See the full role breakdownStart with the backbone
+See the full role breakdownStart with the shared map

 The shape of role-based perspectives